Upper Delaware Council Names Roster for 2019

 NARROWSBURG – The Upper Delaware Council, Inc. (UDC) has confirmed its delegates for 2019 to oversee the non-profit organization’s coordination of the federal-state-local partnership dedicated to conserving the Upper Delaware Scenic and Recreational River.

-Council members are the eight New York towns and five of the Pennsylvania townships that border on the Upper Delaware River, as well as the State of New York and the Commonwealth of Pennsylvania.
-Buckingham and Manchester Townships remain eligible to join.
-The Delaware River Basin Commission has opted for non-voting membership.
-The National Park Service is a non-voting partner.
+Council members with voting rights are the eight New York towns and five of the seven Pennsylvania townships that border on the Upper Delaware River, as well as the State of New York and the Commonwealth of Pennsylvania.

-Town of Hancock – Fred Peckham, representative; Kathy Judd, alternate (new);
+Town of Hancock – Fred Peckham, representative; Timothy Newman, alternate;

 Town of Fremont – James A. Greier, representative; George Conklin, alternate;

 Town of Delaware – Harold G. Roeder, Jr., representative; David Peters, alternate;